OctopusDeploy/docs/docs/administration/high-availability/configuring-octopus-for-high-availability.md

 ---
-title: Configuring Octopus for High Availability
+title: Configuring Octopus High Availability
 description: Information on configuring Octopus High Availability including database and shared storage set up.
 ---

 This section will walk through the different options and considerations for setting up Octopus: HA.

-## Setting up Octopus: High Availability {#ConfiguringOctopusforHighAvailability-SettingupOctopus:HighAvailability}
+## Setting up Octopus: High availability {#ConfiguringOctopusforHighAvailability-SettingupOctopus:HighAvailability}

 This section will walk you through the different options and considerations for setting up Octopus: HA.
 For the sake of simplicity, the guide assumes that all of the servers are on-premises and are part of an Active Directory domain, as this is the most common configuration.
 Octopus: HA can work without the servers being part of an AD domain, but you'll need to vary the instructions accordingly.